-When people learn I’m a chartered financial planner, often the next question is: “Can I ask your opinion about my pension” or “So what are your thoughts on the current stock market performance?"
+When people learn I work in finance, often the next question is: “Can I ask your opinion about my pension” or “So what are your thoughts on the current stock market performance?"

 Of course, I love what I do and sharing my thoughts on the world of finance.

 Surprisingly, not so much by the top executives and business owners who I tend to look after but much more by the new investor, DIYer and smaller clients and hobbyists.

 So I thought I'd discuss the question, and my answer, here to share with you all.